Argyraspides/Sarissa/README.md

 <p>This is the source code for my developer portfolio website, currently in development.
 It uses the React library for the front-end, and will
-soon include a much improved port of my physics engine (which you may check out in my repo, named "Chiron") through Emscriptem and WebAssembly.
+soon include a much improved port of my physics engine (which you may check out in my repo, named "Chiron") through Emscripten and WebAssembly.
 A fully-fledged fluid dynamics and particle simulator will soon be added — with many more mini-projects that I find interesting to come :)

 <br/>